Lessnullvoid/python_tutorial/README.md

 ## English

-A hands-on Python tutorial designed for university students starting from scratch.
+A hands-on Python tutorial designed for starting from scratch.
 Covers fundamentals through advanced topics with runnable code examples organized in 11 progressive chapters.

 -> [Start the tutorial in English](en/README.md)